 This module adds category annotation to a given input CAS, i.e. it assigns, to a particular fragment in the input CAS, a category ID together with a confidence score expressing how well this category matches the fragment.
 For computing this confidence score, this module makes use of the category information stored in the NodeMatch objects returned for the fragment, i.e. the output of the NodeMatcher module.
-NodeMatch objects hold category information within their PerNodeScore objects: Each PerNodeScore holds a matching raw graph node with entailment unit mentions.
+NodeMatch objects hold category information within their PerNodeScore objects: Each PerNodeScore holds a matching collapsed graph node with entailment unit mentions.
 Each mention is associated to the category of the interaction it was extracted from.
-The goal of the module is to combine the category information of the different mentions associated to the raw graph nodes matching the input fragment into a single confidence score for each category and fragment.
+The goal of the module is to combine the category information of the different mentions associated to the collapsed graph nodes matching the input fragment into a single confidence score for each category and fragment.
 For more details see section 2.3.2.

 API Methods